 The Equiton Agent, Equiton Partners, the General Partner, the Commercial General Partner, the Financial General Partner and the Development General Partner are all Affiliates of each other, as they are each controlled by Jason Roque and each entity is a Related Party to the Trust.
-These entities may have significant influence over the Partnership, the Commercial Partnership, the Financial Partnership, the Development Partnership and therefore, the financial results of the Trust.
+These entities may have significant influence over the Partnership, the Commercial Partnership, the Financial Partnership, the Development Partnership, the Commercial Partnership, the Trust.
 You should review this section carefully.
 See "Risk Factors - Significant Influence by Jason Roque, Equiton Partners and other Related Parties - Potential Conflicts of Interest".